Enabling data, people, process and tools for new value in healthcare

 We talk in healthcare about being patient- or member-centered.
 It makes sense in today’s world that centricity would equate with digital, mobile and connected data and communication.

 Many payers and providers, within the value-based payment construct, are struggling to define “transformation” for themselves.
 However, it really comes down to finding where your organization has a unique purpose, population and process for delivering value or care across connections that also aligns with payment reforms.
 Whether through community-based health, home health, telemedicine, remote clinics, telephonic care management, etc., our connections are digital, or supported by digital, and they are ubiquitous (across time and care location).

 Where do your person-centric connections need support and strengthening with digital technologies and tools?

-Relationship between Transformation and Value-Based Care
+Relationship between Digital Transformation in Healthcare and Value-Based Care

 At SDLC Partners, we call it “digital enablement” and “agile transformation.”
 Both terms relate to the connection among data, process, people and tools.

 Each of these four areas are influenced and impacted by technology, which has to do a better job to meet the new demands healthcare is facing.

 - Delivering healthcare value via new locales or no “locale” at all

 - Lines are blurring between payer, provider and care “team”

 - Payment incentives are driving new models of care